vu-rdm-tech/yoda-vu-nl/getting-started/yoda-disk-linux.md

 ![alt text](screenshots/linux-enter-password.png "GNOME Files password dialog screenshot")

 You will be prompted for a name and password.
-If you are an employee or student at Utrecht University, your user name is your Utrecht University email address and your password is your Solis password.
-Other users have usually received their user name and password via email.
-Click on the connect button.
+If you are an employee or student at Utrecht University, your user name is your Utrecht University email address (in lowercase) and your password is your Solis password.
+External users have usually received their user name via email, along with a link to set their password.

 ## Using command line tools